 When we looked closely at what predicted a physician's sense of capability, we found that leadership matters a great deal.

 We asked physicians to agree or disagree with the statement “The leaders of my organization are the best people to lead us over the next five to 10 years."
-Almost 80 percent of physicians who assessed themselves as capable gave their leadership teams the highest rating.
+Almost 80 percent of physicians with high degrees of self-perceived capability gave their leadership teams the highest rating.
 If a doctor viewed his or her leadership negatively, the figure dropped below 20 percent.

 It's worth noting here that every increment of leadership strength counts.
 The proportion of physicians meeting the criteria for high capability doubles as their rating of their leadership increases from 4 to 6 on a six-point scale.